purplesusan/cadence-client-1/docs/workflows.md

     return workflow.NewContinueAsNewError(ctx, SimpleWorkflow, value) }
 ```
+## Failing a workflow

+To mark a workflow as failed, the workflow function needs to return an error via the `err` return
+value.

 ## Special Cadence client library functions and types

 The Cadence client library provides a number of functions and types as alternatives to some native Go